vGerJ02/vGerJ02/README.md

 # ❓ whoami
-Hi, my name is Gerard and I like to code things!
+Hi, my name is Gerard and I code!
 Look a this code 👇
 ```java
 while (alive()) {
     learn();